dhairyasaigal/CodeVaikunth/README.md

 During our initial evaluation, we identified specific failure cases, particularly for "OxygenTank" and "Toolbox," which motivated our optimization strategy:

-* **Image 1 (Fire Extinguisher):** Object mostly out of frame, insufficient features for detection.
+* **Fire Extinguisher:** Object mostly out of frame, insufficient features for detection.
 Extreme top-down perspective not well-represented in training data.
-* **Image 2 (ToolBox):** Object significantly hidden by foreground elements and dense background.
-Strong glare and reflections obscured object details.
-* **Image 3 (ToolBox):** Bright reflections reduced object visibility and differentiation from background.
+* **ToolBox:** Object significantly hidden by foreground elements and dense background.
+Strong glare and reflections obscured object details.Bright reflections reduced object visibility and differentiation from background.
 Object's lying position might be underrepresented in training.
-* **Image 4 (Object Concealed):** Object almost entirely concealed by a large blue cylinder, with only a tiny sliver visible, making identification nearly impossible.
+* **Object Concealed:** Object almost entirely concealed by a large blue cylinder, with only a tiny sliver visible, making identification nearly impossible.

 ### 2.4.
 Solution: Targeted Data Augmentation Strategy